Changissnz/2025_my_year_in_review/README.md

 people on there.
 Last but not least, I am avoiding international affairs that clearly do not favor me.
 For example, the US military branches, such as the Navy, have recently started focusing on the Venezuelan concern.
 The CIA bombed a factory there not more than a week ago.
 From a naive perspective... wow, that escalated quickly.
-But then I took some time to read up on Maduro, and Maduro really does look like a hamfisted bruted.
+But then I took some time to read up on Maduro, and Maduro really does look like a hamfisted brute.
 People say that Trump is hamfisted, but in comparison with Maduro, Trump's "war crimes" are nothing exceeding socialist villainy.
 Maduro is a modern example.
 How can Venezuela be so rich in resources and so mismanaged to get to where it is at?
 It is like asking, how could Vietnam have let itself get taken over by France when Vietnam had all these resources?
 Or how could Chinese have become opium addicts from doing business with British opium middlemen that sourced their product from India?
 Why is the sky blue?
 Another matter that I am